-Air conditioning cooling system: If the air conditioning system is required to cool to significantly lower temperatures than the true outside temperature, it will require a large amount of energy from the engine.
+- Air conditioning cooling system: If the air conditioning system is required to cool to significantly lower temperatures than the true outside temperature, it will require a large quantity of energy from the engine.
 Therefore, we recommend that the selected temperature for the vehicle is not too different to the outside temperature.
-It is a good idea to air the vehicle before starting your journey and to drive a short distance with the windows open.
-Then you can close the windows and switch on the air conditioning.
+It is a good idea to open all the windows of the car before starting your journey, and to drive a short distance with all the windows open to allow the vehicle to cool down slightly.
+Only then should you close all the windows and switch on the air conditioning.
 Keep windows closed when travelling at high speeds.
-Driving with the windows open increases fuel consumption.

-- Switch off the seat heating when the seats have warmed up. - Switch off the heated rear window when it is not moist or covered in ice.
+Driving with the windows open increases fuel consumption. - Switch off the seat heating when the seats have warmed up. - · Switch off the heated rear window when it is not moist or covered in ice.